-Pollux Director: Eva Claus Duration: 3:28 Country: Belgium Year: 2015 Format: Super 8 Sound: Silent A black and white translation of the invisible wind that is sculpting the water while passing by with reflection of the sunlight.
-Back to Programming Page
+Pollux Director: Eva Claus Duration: 3:28 Country: Belgium Year: 2015 Format: Super 8 Sound: Silent A black and white translation of the invisible wind that is sculpting the water while passing by with reflection of the

-Diary of a Shadow of the Spirit of the Eternal Anxiety of a Disappearing Man Caught in the Web of Society: The Movie Director: William Bessai-Saul Duration: 3:20 Country: Canada Year: 2021 Format: Super 8 Sound: Yes Ersatz Cats Ersatz Cats Director: Suzanne Moreau Duration: 3:29 Country: Canada Year: 2021 Format: Colour 8 mm Super 8 camera Sound: The licensed soundtrack is "Gladiolus Rag", by Domansed Ersatz cats play while the master's away - 'til they're caught in the act!
+Ersatz Cats Director: Suzanne Moreau Duration: 3:29 Country: Canada Year: 2021 Format: Colour 8 mm Super 8 camera Sound: The licensed soundtrack is "Gladiolus Rag", by Domansed Ersatz cats play while the master's away - 'til they're caught in the act!
 People playing cats playing people playing cats.
-Think "Victor, Victoria" fluidity - but cats.
+Think "Victor, Victoria" fluidity but cats.
 This quirky comedy, shot in one take on a vintage Super8 camera, is a cross between a cat video and the musical, "Cats!".